Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Research Methodology

 \subsubsection{Data Analysis}

-The data analysis was performed as follows: the first author studied the documents found and designed the initial observation.
+The data analysis was performed as follows: the first author studied the documents found and designed initial observations.
 The second author, who was part of the software development team, could confirm or refute those observations.
 This author eventually brought up his perception, which was not always documented.
 Whenever we have potential pieces of evidence about the benefits/challenges in the use of CDD, we present them to the remaining engineers in the team.
-Based on the engineers' feedback, we could refine our claims.
+To mitigate potential biases, we first asked their perception (e.g., ``do you think CDD could also impact the size of the testing methods?''), and only after their response we showed our findings.
+We also asked the engineers individually, in no particular order.
+Three engineers gave regular feedback, which we used to refine our claims.
 Before submission, this report was read by the whole software development team.
 Since the software engineering team was unaware of the conclusions reached in this study, we could validate the findings we drew from the data during this process.
 In general, the engineers agreed with our observations.